Australia's major banks close Sydney CBD branches due to hostage crisis

-SYDNEY (Reuters) - Commonwealth Bank of Australia, Westpac Banking Corp and Australia and New Zealand Banking Group said they had shut their Sydney CBD branches on Monday after a number of hostages were taken in a central city cafe.
+SYDNEY, Dec 15 (Reuters) - Commonwealth Bank of Australia , Westpac Banking Corp and Australia and New Zealand Banking Group said they had shut their Sydney CBD branches on Monday after a number of hostages were taken in a central city cafe.

 “Due to the police operation in Martin Place Sydney, 12 Westpac branches in Sydney CBD will be closed for the rest of today,” Westpac said in a tweet.
 CBA and ANZ posted similar messages.